China: Risk Assessment

 - Sovereign risk contained as public debt remains mainly domestic and denominated in local currency

-- Reduced risk of external over-indebtedness thanks to high level of foreign exchange reserves and to the maintenance of a current account surplus
+- Reduced risk of (private) external over-indebtedness thanks to the high level of foreign exchange reserves

-- Gradual move upmarket as part of China’s 2025 strategy to boost high-value-added output
+- Gradual move up global value-chains as part of China 2025

 - Dynamic services sector, led by e-commerce trends

 - Increasing presence in emerging and developing countries through the BRI

 - High corporate indebtedness set to impact growth potential